Pierre Lemieux: Free speech & expression

 Lemieux has been a vocal critic of restrictions on freedom of speech and expression.
 He opposes federal legislation that proposes to add "gender expression" and "gender identify" as defining factors for discrimination in the Criminal Code and Canadian Human Rights Act on the grounds that it negatively impacts free speech.
-Such negative impacts were noted as including the forced use of gender neutral pronouns when addressing members of the LGBT community, for which some in that community have noted their opposition to his campaign.
+Such negative impacts were claimed as including the forced use of gender neutral pronouns when addressing members of the LGBT community, for which some in that community have noted their opposition to his campaign.
 He has also proposed to empower Parliament to review all speech laws to ensure they properly balance freedom of speech and reasonable limits.
 These stances have gained the support of controversial University of Toronto Professor Jordan Peterson, whom he has met on a number of occasions.

 He has also voiced strong opposition to M-103, a Parliamentary Motion of Liberal Member of Parliament Iqra Khalid, which condemns religious discrimination and makes particular note of Islamophobia in its preposition.

 Electoral history

 Lemieux was first elected in the 2006 Canadian federal election that brought Stephen Harper's Conservatives into Government.
 Lemieux narrowly defeated Liberal René Berthiaume, becoming the Conservative MP for Glengarry—Prescott—Russell.
 It had been one of the longest held Liberal ridings in Eastern Ontario.
 Lemieux improved his election results with larger margins of victory in 2008 and 2011.
 In 2015, Lemieux was defeated by Liberal Francis Drouin by over 10,000 votes, in an election that replaced Stephen Harper's Conservative government with Justin Trudeau's Liberals.

 Lemieux ran again in the 2019 Canadian federal election but was defeated, again by Francis Drouin, though by a smaller vote margin than in 2015.

 Lemieux attempted to run again in the 2021 Canadian Federal Election.
-However, citing policy that a candidate who loses twice is ineligible to run again, Lemieux was blocked candidacy was blocked by the Conservative party.
+However, citing policy that a candidate who loses twice is ineligible to run again, Lemieux candidacy was blocked by the Conservative party.